 Just looking at your horse, it may not be apparent that there is a problem in its mouth.
 A sharp eye may be able to spot muscle imbalances and irregularities in the way the horse chews.
-However, most of us will first notice a horse is quidding when we find the partially chewed boluses of hay strewn around the feeder, or see the horse spilling large quantities of grain out of its mouth when it eats.
-Those soggy lumps of mashed hay are a sure sign that there is something going on in your horse's mouth that needs the attention of a veterinarian or equine dentist.
+However, most people will first notice a horse is quidding when they find the partially chewed boluses of hay strewn around the feeder or see the horse spilling large quantities of grain out of its mouth when it eats.
+Those soggy lumps of mashed hay are a sure sign that something is going on in your horse's mouth that needs the attention of a veterinarian or equine dentist.
 You might also notice your horse has very bad breath if the quidding is caused by an infection somewhere in the horse's mouth.
 Horses that quid are also at risk of choke, so it's important to look after this problem as soon as you notice it.

 There are different causes why horses are unable to chew properly and start to quid.
 The most common reason is that the horse has dental problems.
-Overgrown or fractured teeth, infected gums, teeth with sharp edges or missing teeth can impair the way the horse chews.
-Overgrown, broken, or sharp teeth may cause the horse to lacerate the inside of their cheek or tongue when they chew.
-As a result, they may not completely chew some food because of the pain.
+Overgrown or fractured teeth, infected gums, teeth with sharp edges, or missing teeth can impair the way the horse chews.
+Overgrown, broken, or sharp teeth may cause the horse to lacerate the inside of its cheek or tongue when it chews.
+As a result, it might not completely chew some food because of the pain.

 A veterinarian or equine dentist can float any long or sharp teeth, extract broken or infected ones, or treat an infection in your horse's mouth.
 This may be all it takes to stop the quidding.
 If the horse has severe or longstanding dental problems, it may take more than one floating to get its mouth back into shape.